-The pressurized-water-reactor (PWR) pressurized thermal-shock (PTS) issue has been under intensive investigation by the U.S. Nuclear Regulatory Commission (USNRC) at the Oak Ridge National Laboratory (ORNL) since December 1980, at which time ORNL, as a part of the Heavy-Section Steel Technology (HSST) Program, initiated a PWR pressure-vessel generic fracture-mechanics analysis pertaining to the Rancho Seco transient that occurred on March 20, 1978.
+The PWR pressurized thermal-shock (PTS) issue has been under intensive investigation by the USNRC at ORNL since December 1980, at which time ORNL, as a part of the HSST program, initiated a PWR pressure-vessel generic fracture-mechanics analysis pertaining to the Rancho Seco transient that occurred on March 20, 1978.
 The results of this study indicated that primary-system pressure and temperature transients of the type that were believed to have occurred at Rancho Seco could challenge the integrity of some PWR vessels late in life.
 Studies of transients at other plants followed, and by May 1981 the NRC had established the Integrated Pressurized Thermal-Shock (IPTS) Program at ORNL.
 An objective of this program was to estimate the frequency of vessel failure for specific PWR plants, and this effort required the postulation of overcooling transients, an estimate of their frequencies, a thermal-hydraulic analysis of these transients to obtain the primary-system pressure and downcomer coolant temperature as a function of time, and finally a probabilistic fracture-mechanics analysis using these pressure and temperature transients as input.